 Also, be careful about not trimming too much in the way of shooting lanes.
 Bucks will notice if you clear out a 10-foot swath of limbs and will likely avoid the area.
 It makes shot placement more critical and a lot tougher.
 But being subtle here ups the odds of a shooter walking into bow range.

-If anything, using a bow in the thick stuff is an advantage since you're not going to get long shots there anyway.
+Using a bow in the thick stuff is advantageous since you'll not get long shots.

-Odds are, if you've been careful about wind direction and you haven't over hunted your area, that big boy is still around.
-In fact, if you've played your cards right, he should be seeing your hunting area as a sanctuary once the neighbors start shooting at everything in sight.
+Oddly, if you've been careful about wind direction and haven't over-hunted your area, that big boy is still around.
+If you've played your cards right, he should see your hunting area as a sanctuary once the neighbors start shooting at everything in sight.

-If the areas you hunt are simply overwhelmed with gun hunters, sometimes there is little you can do to improve your odds bowhunting the firearms season.
-This is when it's time to change tactics.
+If the areas you hunt are overwhelmed with gun hunters, sometimes you can do little to improve your odds of bowhunting during the firearms season.
+It's time to change tactics.

-As we've already noted, most states require blaze orange of archery hunters during gun season.
-Even if yours does not for some reason, we still recommend wearing it anyway.
-Both for your own safety and as a common courtesy to other hunters out there.
+As we've already noted, most states require blaze orange archery hunters during gun season.
+Even if yours does not work for some reason, we recommend wearing it anyway, for your safety and as a common courtesy to other hunters.

-Speaking of safety, we don't recommend some common bow hunting tactics like using a decoy during firearms season.
-The chance of someone taking a pot shot at the decoy is much too great.
+Speaking of safety, we don't recommend some common bow hunting tactics like using a decoy during the firearms season.
+The chance of someone taking a potshot at the lure is much too great.
 Save it for the stick and string seasons.

 The arrival of firearms season doesn't have to mean the end of your fun bowhunting this year.
-A simple shift in tactics may be all that's required to make this season one of your most memorable every.
+The time of year may require a simple shift in tactics to make this season one of your most memorable.
 Good luck to all the bowhunters who take on the challenge of trying to obtain venison with a bow during gun season!